oshaboy/rcfunge-with-ffi/README.md

 T - pop(p) char * , then pop(p) dynamic library pointer, then push(p) a symbol from the library, reflect on error. (dlsym)
 U - pop(p) dynamic library pointer and close it, reflect on error. (dlclose)
 W - pop(f) index, then pop(p) C array pointer then push(f) the word in the array at that index.
+X - pop(f) index, then data then pop(p) C array pointer and insert the data into the array.
 Y - swap two pointers on pointer stack.